hrfang/hrfang.github.io/_posts/2021-07-16-from-ensemble-methods-to-model-averaging-in-deep-learning.md

 ### Properties

-AdaBoost for binary classification has nice theoretical properties to support that it is indeed a boosting algorithm.
+AdaBoost for binary classification has nice theoretical properties, supporting that it is indeed a boosting algorithm.

 - The training error of the ensemble decreases exponentially fast to zero as \\(n\rightarrow\infty\\), with \\(n\\) the number of combined binary